aanujkhurana/Docker-nodejs-mongo-nginx/README.md

 # Docker
-make sure docker is engine is up and running;
+make sure docker is engine is up and running, then:

-`docker compose up`
+# `docker compose up`

 will start 4 containers:
 frontend